Three earn all-tournament honors; Pettersen, Kane claim Newcomer, Coach of the Year

 Phone: (417) 836-4138

-In his 13th season directing the Missouri State program and 21st year as a collegiate head coach, Kevin Kane has brought renewed recognition and respect to the Bears' program and taken it to a level of success unprecedented in school history.
+In his 14th season directing the Missouri State program and 22nd year as a collegiate head coach, Kevin Kane has brought renewed recognition and respect to the Missouri State women's golf program and taken it to a level of success unprecedented in school history.

 Kane, a 1984 Northern Iowa graduate, has made a habit of turning struggling programs around and has led the Bears to an historic turnaround.
-Since 2002, the Bears have steadily worked their way back into the regional spotlight, climbing from a sixth-place Missouri Valley Conference finish the year prior to his arrival to a record-breaking year in 2006-07 to a conference title and NCAA Regional appearance in 2012.
-MSU rallied on that final day of the Valley Championship in April 2012 in Terre Haute, Ind., to claim its first conference title since 2001 and went on to finish T20th at the NCAA West Regional in Boulder, Colo.
+Since 2002, the Bears have steadily worked their way back into the regional spotlight, climbing from a sixth-place Missouri Valley Conference finish the year prior to his arrival to a record-breaking year in 2006-07 to a conference title and NCAA regional appearance in 2012.
+MSU rallied on that final day of the Valley championship in April 2012 in Terre Haute, Ind., to claim its first conference title since 2001 and went on claim a share of 20th place at the NCAA West Regional in Boulder, Colo.

-MSU has rewritten the school record book over the past 10 seasons and has put itself in the middle of the conference title hunt virtually every year.
-The Bears have pocketed 33 top-five finishes and four tournament championships over the last five seasons while also garnering 14 MVC Golfers of the Week in that same period.
+MSU has rewritten the school record book over the past 11 seasons and has put itself in the middle of the conference title hunt virtually every year.
+The Bears have pocketed 39 top-five finishes and four tournament championships over the last six seasons while also garnering 15 MVC Golfers of the Week in that same period.

-Kane has directed his players to 22 all-conference performances during his tenure, two conference players of the year (Sally Hinton, 2007, and Missy Linnens, 2008) and two newcomers of the year (Catherine Dolan, 2009, and Heather Smith, 2010).
+A four-time MVC Coach of the Year, Kane has directed his players to 25 all-conference performances during his tenure, two conference players of the year (Sally Hinton, 2007, and Missy Linnens, 2008) and three newcomers of the year (Catherine Dolan, 2009, and Heather Smith, 2010 and Stine Pettersen, 2015).
 In addition, Dolan and Hinton are two of just seven players in league history to earn all-Valley honors four times.
 By being named MVC Coach of the Year in 2012, he became the first coach in league history to earn the award at two different institutions.

 Success for the Bears hasn't just been limited to the golf course.
-In the classroom, they led all MSU's women's sports teams in grade point average in the 2003-04, 2004-05 and 2008-09 seasons and are perennially well represented on the Missouri Valley Scholar-Athlete Team.
+In the classroom, they led all MSU's women's teams in grade-point average in the 2003-04, 2004-05 and 2008-09 seasons and are perennially well represented on the Missouri Valley Scholar-Athlete Team.
 MSU has been ranked in the top 25 nationally across all divisions in GPA four times.

 "We certainly want to have success on the golf course," said Kane, "and strive to do everything we can to make that happen.
 But success in the classroom is equally important, because you're here to get an education first.
 The percentage of people who go on to play golf for a living after college is miniscule, so it's the quality of the education you take with you that's the most important, and we try not to lose sight of that."